Sign up for the Power Apps Developer Plan

 Can I sign up with my personal account?

 No, we currently don't support signing up with a personal account.
 You can only sign up with your work or school account.

 Users with the System Administrator security role in the environment, Power Platform admins and tenant-level admins have the permissions needed to delete a developer environment.

 Creator of an environment is automatically assigned System Administrator role.
 Therefore, the creator of a developer environment can also delete it because of being a System Administrator.

 To learn about how to delete an environment, go to Delete an environment

 Can I reset my developer environment?

 Resetting a developer environment isn't currently supported; however, it can be deleted.
-A new developer environment will be created if the Developer Plan licensed user (who's environment is deleted) signs into the Power Apps maker portal again.
+A new developer environment will be created if the Developer Plan licensed user (whose environment is deleted) signs in to the Power Apps maker portal again.
 The user can then provision a Dataverse database in the environment.
 Currently, the only way to remove the Developer Plan from a user is for a tenant-level admin to block all "internal" consent plans in the tenant using PowerShell.
-See Block trial licenses commands
+For more information, see Block trial licenses commands.